 For example, the team at MineARC discovered that routine inspections were taking too much time and using too many people.

-In addition, data gathered during inspection was often being misinterpreted.
+In addition, data gathered during the inspection was often being misinterpreted.
 MineARC decided to focus on improving communication within the chamber and hired new staff to increase its product focus on the implementation of software and electronics.

 Refuge Chamber Monitoring Launch